 From 2000 to 2009 the Company operated as a research and development company in the Telecommunication Industry, primarily with International Telecommunication firms.
-In 2009 after the reverse merger with Immunotech the Company re-focused its efforts on Research and Development in the Bio-Tech Field as a drug development company committed to the commercialization of its proprietary proteins known as IRREVERSIBLE PEPSIN FRACTION (IPF) ITV-1 for the treatment of debilitating infectious disease such as HIV and Hepatitis Type C. These drugs have not been approved by the FDA but the Company has begun pre-clinical trial testing.
+In 2009 after the reverse merger with Immunotech the Company refocused its efforts on Research and Development in the Bio-Tech Field as a drug development company committed to the commercialization of its proprietary proteins known as IRREVERSIBLE PEPSIN FRACTION (IPF) ITV-1 for the treatment of debilitating infectious disease such as HIV and Hepatitis Type C. These drugs have not been approved by the FDA but the Company has begun pre-clinical trial testing.
 The Company has also began the final phase of clinical trials during the period ended March 31, 2016 in Bulgaria through a minority owned entity, Immunotech Laboratories, BG ("ILBG") which IMMB owns 49%.
+The Clinical Trials were successfully completed Bulgaria in the fourth quarter of 2016.

 In pursuit of this strategy, on December, 2009 Immunotech Laboratories, Inc. Corp. (the "Registrant," Immunotech," or the "Company") entered into a Licensing Agreement (the "Agreement"), with the Zhavilov Trust, a California Trust ("Z Trust" or the "Seller") and the Trustees of the Z Trust ("Trustees").
 Pursuant to the terms of the Agreement, IMMB agreed to pay \$1,550,000.00 Licensing fee to the Trust for exclusive rights to the Patent for proteins to be used to develop a drug treatment for HIV.
-The exclusivity is for a period of 20 years with approximately 13 years remaining.
+The exclusivity is for a period of 20 years with approximately 12 years remaining.